MicrosoftDocs/cpp-docs/docs/standard-library/bit-enum.md

 ## Remarks

-All native scalar types are little-endian for the platforms that Microsoft Visual C++ (MSVC) targets (x86, x64, ARM, ARM64).
-This is not a C++ standard guarantee but is rather the case for the platforms MSVC targets.
+All native scalar types are little-endian for the platforms that Microsoft Visual C++ targets (x86, x64, ARM, ARM64).

 ## Requirements